cucumber/docs/content/10-minute-tutorial.md

 ```

-Your project builds correctly, but nothing can is tested yet as you have not specified any behaviour to test against.
+Your project builds correctly, but nothing is tested yet as you have not specified any behaviour to test against.

 # Specifying Expected Behaviour

 We specify the expected behaviour by defining features and scenarios.

-# Creating the Feature Directory
+## Creating the Feature Directory

 Features are defined in feature files, which are stored in the `src/test/resources/` directory (or a subdirectory).